lhypds/yt/README.md

 ==

-Some tools for processing Youtube videos.
+Tools for transcribing and summarizing videos.
+Initially designed for Youtube videos, but should work with any video file.

 Setup